etudianthamza/alx-system_engineering-devops/README.md

-README.md
+my first script of pwd
-That script that prints the absolute path name of the current working directory.
+This script that prints the absolute path name of the current working directory.